Black Sun (symbol): Wewelsburg mosaic and the Nazi period

 The symbol that later became known as the "black sun" originated in the early 20th century, with the first depiction being the Wewelsburg mosaic.
 In 1933, Heinrich Himmler, the head of the SS, acquired Wewelsburg, a castle near Paderborn in the German region of Westphalia.
 Himmler intended to make the building into a center for the SS, and between 1936 and 1942, Himmler ordered the building expanded and rebuilt for ceremonial purposes.
 Himmler's remodeling included the Wewelsburg mosaic that was composed of twelve dark-green radially overlaid Sig runes, such as those employed in the logo of the SS, on the white marble floor of the structure's north tower known as the "General's Hall" (Obergruppenführersaal).
 (Note: Nicholas Goodrick-Clarke describes this "unique SS sun wheel design" as "a black disk surrounded by twelve radial sig-runes".)

 Although today referred to as the Black Sun, the Wewelsburg motif is itself notably not black and the intended significance of the image remains unknown.
 As scholar Daniele Seipe summarizes, "There are no known sources from the National Socialist period that provide information about the meaning of the symbol intended at that time or about its name."

-Some scholars have suggested that the artist may have found inspiration from motifs found on decorative Merovingian period discs (Zierscheiben) from Central Europe, which have been suggested to represent the sun, or its passing through the year.
-(Note: According to Goodrick-Clarke, "[i]t has been suggested that this twelve-spoke sun wheel derives from decorative disks from the Merovingians of the early medieval period and are supposed to represent the visible sun or its passage through the months of the year.
-These disks were discussed in scholarly publications during the Third Reich and may well have served the Wewelsburg designers as a model.")
-Siepe says, however, that "such a connection has yet to be confirmed through reliable sources".